thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

-![Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the TSI.](media/rId63.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the TSI.](media/image9.png){width="5.833333333333333in" height="3.6591983814523186in"}

 Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the TSI.

-# 4 Discussion and conclusions
+# 4 Conclusions

 By creating a clear sky approximation of the GHI, which represents the long- and short-term variation of the expected clear sky GHI, we were able to identify cases of CE events.
 After analyzing the CE cases, we found an increase of $45.6 \pm 21.9\,\text{cases}/\text{year}$, with the mean annual total energy of the CE events increasing with a rate of
-$116.9 \pm 67.8\,\text{kJ}/\text{year}$.
+$116.9 \pm 67.8\,\text{k}\text{J}/\text{year}$.
 The most active season of CE events over Thessaloniki is concentrated on early summer, on May and June.

-The magnitude of the ECE events doesn't exceeds the values reported from sites with more favourable conditions for the phenomenon.
-Although, the climatological characteristic of the ECE events, showed that the most active months are spread on half of the year (March -- June and September and October).
+The magnitude of the ECE events does not exceed the values reported for sites with more favourable conditions for the phenomenon.
+The climatological characteristic of the ECE events, showed that the most active months are spread in half of the year (March -- June, September and October).
 We found that CE conditions, can have a duration of more than an hour in rare cases, with the bulk of the cases having a duration under 5 minutes.
-Some of the characteristics of CE and ECE events we analysed, have strong similarities with results by Vamvakas, Salamalikis, and Kazantzidis (2020), for a city southern of Thessaloniki, with the analogues differences on the intensity of the solar radiation.
+Some of the characteristics of CE and ECE events we analysed have strong similarities with results by Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, with analog differences on the intensity of the solar radiation.

-An interpretation of the CE trends, shows that the interaction of GHI with the clouds, through this 30 year period, is a dynamic phenomenon that's needs further investigation.
+An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30 year period, is a dynamic phenomenon that needs further investigation.
 Although, to approach it, we need more long term observations of AOD and clouds characteristics.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air